 Ross Stephen Daubney

 21 years as a freelance guide has seen Rossco guide multi-activity tours in several countries including sea kayaking groups in NZ / Turkey and Norway.
 Previously the owner of 2 companies, he has worked for Nordic Ventures since 2005 where he was a key player in the development of our sea kayaking and Parabungy operation.
-He spends the Nordic summers working for us part time now amongst other operations and in the winter months heads to NZ and Australia where he still guides multi-activity groups from all around the world.
+He spends the Nordic summers working for us part time now among other operations and in the winter months heads to NZ and Australia where he still guides multi-activity groups from all around the world.